Becoming an Experience-led Company: Part 4

 Get Your Employees on Board

 Change happens from the inside out.
 If you put your employees first, they will be able to put your customers first.
-And if your employees aren’t bought into being a proactive part of your experience-led transformation, your efforts will fall short.
+And if your employees aren’t bought into being a proactive part of your total experience transformation, your efforts will fall short.

 The importance of having everyone aligned and working toward delivering a consistent experience ties back to the need for authenticity and empathy.
 Everyone needs to be fully versed on and committed to the mission.
 On the other side of the equation, you must give your employees the tools, support, and autonomy they need to successfully deliver on the promises your brand makes.